-Signs are separate from the claimant’s statements (which are often referred to as “subjective complaints” or symptoms).
-Signs may be shown by medically acceptable clinical diagnostic techniques.
+- Medical signs are anatomical, physiological, or psychological abnormalities that a medical provider can observe.
+Signs are separate from the claimant’s statements (often called “subjective complaints” or symptoms).
+Medically acceptable clinical diagnostic techniques may show signs.
 Psychiatric signs are medically demonstrable phenomena that indicate specific psychological abnormalities, e.g., abnormalities of behavior, mood, thought, memory, orientation, development, or perception.
 They must also be shown by observable facts that can be medically described and evaluated.

-Laboratory findings are anatomical, physiological, or psychological phenomena which can be shown by the use of medically acceptable laboratory diagnostic techniques.
-Some of these diagnostic techniques include chemical tests, electrophysiological studies (electrocardiogram, electroencephalogram, etc.), X-rays, MRIs, CT-Scans, blood tests, and psychological tests.
+- Laboratory findings are anatomical, physiological, or psychological phenomena that can be shown using medically acceptable laboratory diagnostic techniques.
+Some of these diagnostic techniques include chemical tests, electrophysiological studies (electrocardiogram, electroencephalogram, etc.), X-rays, MRIs, CT scans, blood tests, and psychological tests.

 All of the foregoing evidence is especially important in proving disabilities that are ordinarily diagnosed based on the claimant’s subjective complaints, such as fibromyalgia, chronic pain disorders, chronic fatigue syndrome, and back pain conditions.

-When conclusive objective evidence is unavailable, a long term disability insurance claim may still be validated through the use of subjective evidence.
-Subjective evidence includes the patient’s self-reports and the observations of friends and family.
+When conclusive objective evidence is unavailable, a long-term disability may still be validated through the use of subjective evidence.
+Subjective evidence primarily includes the patient’s self-reports and the observations of friends and family.

 - Lift and carry weight;